Task Spec

 auto

-mode enables Deep Research style outputs only in processors Pro
+mode enables Deep Research style outputs only in processors pro

 fields for inputs and outputs.
 Adjusting description